Arturo Di Modica: Later life and death

 In 2004, at the age of 63, Di Modica said: "I have a lot of art to create.
 I have another 15, 20 years to do something beautiful."
 Not long after, Di Modica embarked upon two new projects simultaneously: the School of the New Renaissance and Wild Horses.
 The School of the New Renaissance is a 12-acre sculpture school in his home town of Vittoria.
 Di Modica believed it would become an international attraction capable of drawing in tourists from all over the world and helping the local economy.
 Wild Horses was an ambitious project: two 140 ft bronze horses straddling the Ippari River.
 Shortly before his death and despite his poor health, Di Modica had finished the 40 ft prototype.

+Death

-Di Modica died on February 19, 2021, in his birthplace of Vittoria, Sicily having had cancer for a number of years.
-The day of Di Modica's funeral was declared an official day of mourning and crowds of locals gathered outside the church, applauding as his coffin was carried out.
+Di Modica died from cancer on February 19, 2021, in his birthplace of Vittoria, Sicily.
+The day of Di Modica's funeral was declared an official day of mourning by Vittoria's municipality.